-In addition to assessment results, parents of eighth and 10th-grade students will see an ACT predictive measure on their child's assessment report.
+In addition to assessment results, parents of eighth- and 10th-grade students will see an ACT predictive measure on their child's assessment report.
 This measure correlates with or predicts a likely range of ACT scores based on how the student performed on the state assessment.

-Your student's assessment report also will include a Lexile® measure and a Quantile® measure.
+Students' assessment reports also include a Lexile measure and a Quantile measure.